RaviTambade/TFLAgile/itEnviornment.md

 In summary, an effective IT ecosystem is essential for modern organizations to achieve operational excellence, drive innovation, and maintain a competitive edge in today's digital economy.
 By leveraging the advantages of an integrated IT ecosystem, organizations can enhance productivity, agility, and resilience while delivering value to customers and stakeholders.

-## Development Environment,  "Testing Environment,and Production Environment
+## Development Environment, Testing Environment,and Production Environment

 In information technology (IT), particularly in software development and deployment, the terms "Development Environment," "Testing Environment," and "Production Environment" refer to distinct environments or stages where different activities take place within the software development lifecycle.
 Here's a breakdown of each: